HSR Refresher - 1 Day - Health and Safety Representative (Queensland) Course

 Refresher - Health and Safety Representative (HSR) Training

-The 1-day Health and Safety Representative (HSR) Refresher course is designed to renew the knowledge and skills students obtained during their initial 5-day HSR training course.
+The 1-day Health and Safety Representative (HSR) Refresher course is designed to renew the knowledge and skills that HSRs acquired during their initial 5-day training course.

 WorkSafe Connect has been delivering workplace health and safety training for over 15 years and is one of Queensland’s leading suppliers of HSR training courses.
-We offer this program in Townsville, Brisbane, Onsite and Online with a focus on delivering engaging and practical training.
+We offer this program in Townsville, Brisbane, onsite, and online, with a focus on engaging and practical training.

 Available Dates